Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_version() : string;

-This function returns the version of the loaded SQLite library expressed as a string (x.y.z).
+Returns the version of the loaded SQLite library expressed as a string (x.y.z).

 .. code-block:: pascal